 Saving Seaborn Plots

-Finally, we are going to learn how to save our Seaborn Figures as image files.
+Finally, we are going to learn how to save our Seaborn plots, that we have changed the size of, as image files.
 This is accomplished using the savefig method from Pyplot and we can save it as a number of different file types (e.g., jpeg, png, eps, pdf).
 In this section, we are going to save a scatter plot as jpeg and EPS.
 Note, EPS will enable us to save the file in high-resolution and we can use the files e.g. when submitting to scientific journals.

 Saving a Seaborn Plot as JPEG